How to Host a Stress-Free Holiday Dinner

-It’s true, the secret to turning anything big and overwhelming into just a walk in the park is to break it down.
 Make a list and break it down into small tasks you can just plop down into your weekly to-do list and check things off as you go along.
-When you do things this way, the hardest part ends up being the “write it all down” and that might just be the best gift you can get.
+When you do things this way, the hardest part ends up being the “write it all down,” which might just be the best gift you can get.

 (2-3 weeks out)